 - All personal property will get taken away from you and stored until you are released.

 - You will then be allowed to make a telephone call in order to call a member of your family, friend, or bondsman to arrange bail.

-- If you are expected to be released quickly, they will let you keep wearing your own clothes, otherwise you you will be given a jail issued jumpsuit.
+- If you are expected to be released quickly, they will let you keep wearing your own clothes, otherwise you will be given a jail issued jumpsuit.

 Have you ever been booked into jail?
 If you have, please share your experience.
 How long did you have to wait in the holding cell?
-What was you treatment like?
+What was your treatment like?
 Can you tell us secrets that might help other people that get arrested get through the procedure?

 Click here to post a comment

 When you pay your bail, you will be discharged from jail.
 Getting discharged from jail will take from 10 minutes to many hours.
 Or, simply, the faster bail is posted, the faster you will get let go.
 How quickly you get discharged depends on if you have a bond amount or if a magistrate needs to figure out how much your bail will be.
 For a minor offense, you will simply be booked and get released without having to post bail.
 When you get to the end of your sentence and know the discharge date, plan to get discharged between 9am and noon.

 for your arrest, or if you must report to start a sentence, it is highly advisable that you follow the rules and turn yourself in willingly.
 If it is for a warrant, go down to the jail processing area, and let them know that you think there is an outstanding warrant for your arrest.
 They will check to see if you have a warrant, and if they find one, you will be taken into the sheriff’s custody.
 If it is for a jail sentence, report to the jail at the exact time and date that the sentence order states.
 Be sure that you get don’t get there late, or they may decide to arrest you.
 Only bring necessary items when you go to jail, such as a driver’s license or ID, prescription medication, and the official sentencing order.